OwenFeik/realmview/README.md

 * Updating sprite shape via menu is broken
 * Tool selection gets broken when changing stroke
 * Fog of war sometimes doesn't show up
+* Remove sprites is forbidden; should be able to remove own sprites

 # Documentation